hhovhann/optimisation-service/README.md

 ### Open Api Documentation page
 * http://localhost:8888/swagger-ui/index.html#/

-# Run Application
+# How to Run
-- /scripts/run.sh run from terminal or from IDEA and open in browser http://localhost:8888
+- /scripts/run.sh running the application from terminal or from IDEA and open in browser http://localhost:8888
+- /scripts/run-tests.sh running all existing and enabled tests

 # References
 - Many Thanks to [walshdanny](https://github.com/walshdanny700/campaign_optimisation) and his invented bicycle for reuse